puffscoin/go-PuffsCoin/accounts/scwallet/README.md

   At the end of this process, you will be provided with a PIN, a PUK and a pairing password.
 Write them down, you'll need them shortly.

-  Start `geth` with the `console` command.
+  Start `gpuffs` with the `console` command.
 You will notice the following warning:

   ```
   WARN [04-09|16:58:38.898] Failed to open wallet                    url=pcsc://044def09                          err="smartcard: pairing password needed"